What is gazumping?

 Is gazumping illegal?

-Gazumping isn't illegal in most parts of the UK, as nothing is binding until contracts have been exchanged.
-The seller (also known as the vendor) is free to change their mind and pull out of the deal at any point before exchange – as are you, the buyer.
+Gazumping isn't illegal in most parts of the UK, as the initial agreement to buy and sell a property isn't binding until contracts have been exchanged.
+This means the seller, and the buyer, can change their mind and pull out of the deal at any point before exchange.

-(The situation is different in Scotland - check out our guide to buying a property in Scotland to find out why.)
+- Gazumping is less common in Scotland: read our guide on buying a property in Scotland to find out why.

 Estate agents are legally obliged to pass all offers they receive on to the seller.
-This means if someone makes an offer on the property, the agent has to let the seller know, even if a different offer has already been accepted.
+This means if someone makes an offer on the property, the agent has to let the seller know, even if an offer has already been accepted.

 How to reduce your chances of being gazumped